 The Company's finance department provides business services for the overall internal department.
 It sets the objectives, policies and processes for managing the risk and the methods used to measure the risk arising from both the domestic and international financial market operations.
 The Company minimizes the risk exposure through derivative financial instruments.
-The board of directors regulated the use of derivative and non-derivative financial instruments in accordance with the Company's policy about risks arising from financial instruments such as currency risk, interest rate risk, credit risk, the use of derivative and non-derivative financial instruments and the investments of excess liquidity.
-The internal auditors of the Company continue with the review of the amount of the risk exposure in accordance with the Company's policies and the risk management policies and procedures.
+The Board of Directors regulated the use of derivative and non-derivative financial instruments in accordance with the Company's policy about risks arising from financial instruments such as currency risk, interest rate risk, credit risk, the use of derivative and non-derivative financial instruments of the Company continue with the review of the amount of the risk exposure in accordance with the Company's policies and procedures.
 The Company has no transactions in financial instruments (including derivative financial instruments) for the purpose of speculation.